-As there is no published censuses after the 1911 census, I have no idea bout William’s childhood or life, but on the 1911 census Edward John, 27, & Mary Ann, 22, are seen living in the Nine Houses, Shotton (4 rooms), having confirmed their marriage of 2 years 11 months and that one child, Edward John had already been born in Shotton and was still living.
-Father Edward John had been born in Barrow in Furness and Mary Ann born in Pontynewnydd.
-(He kept to the story of Barrow-in-Furness, yet other censuses state he was born in Bilston.
-Staffs., but see below, Ann Bennett agrees.)
+The 1911 census shows that Edward John Doyle, 27, & Mary Ann Doyle, 22, living in the Nine Houses, Shotton (4 rooms), having confirmed their marriage of 2 years 11 months and that one child, Beatrice Doyle, 2, had already been born in Shotton and was still living.
+Edward John had been born in Barrow in Furness and Mary Ann born in Pontynewnydd.

-When Edward John Doyle and his twin sister Alice were born in 1883 in Barrow-In-Furness, Lancashire, their father, William, was 23, and their mother, Mary, was 22.
-He married Mary Ann Round in 1909 in Hawarden, Flintshire.
+When Edward John Doyle was born on 17 May 1883 in Cumberland, his father, William, was 30 and his mother, Mary, was 27.
+He married Mary Ann Round on 18 April 1908 in Shotton, Flintshire.
 They had four children in 21 years.
-He died in August 1949 in Shotton, Flintshire, at the age of 66.
-Many thanks to Ann.
+He died on 2 July 1949 in Shotton, Flintshire, at the age of 66.

 The next time we see the Doyle family is on the 1939 National Register which was taken on the 19th September 1939, the war having been declared on the 3rd of September.
 They were living at 31 Brook Road , Shotton, Flintshire.
 Edward J. Doyle’s date of birth was given as the 12th May 1885 and he was an Electric Engineer.
-His wife, Mary Ann’s birthdate was th 18th January 1888, and like most married women on this register who did not have a job was doing ”Unpaid Domestic Duties.”
+His wife, Mary Ann’s birthdate was the 18th January 1888, and like most married women on this register, who did not have a job, was doing ”Unpaid Domestic Duties.”

 Their son Kenneth, born on the 28th November 1930 was at School.
 And there were 3 Boarders, all from the Local R.A.F.
 Camp at Sealand.